ecorkevin/grunt_criterion/README.md

 		localhost:3000

 to view any errors.
-Refreshing the page after a grunt will also show the latest errors/changes to your directory
+Refreshing the page after a grunt will also show the latest errors/changes to your directory.

+### <tt>Watcher</tt>

+To make that table above even easier to use, you can run

+		grunt watch

+on your directory.
+Every changed file will be jshinted, and all errors automatically will show up on localhost